Bawrer/intro_to_java/README.md

 2. Startup Time: Java applications may have a longer startup time compared to languages that are compiled to native code.

 3. Learning Curve: Java's extensive ecosystem and libraries can make it challenging for beginners to learn the language quickly.

+# java components

+## java code(.java file)
+ – this is the java code you have written, and its saved in the .java file(s)

+## javac compiler:
+ compile the source code files(.java) into a bytecode so that the jmv will be execute it.Bytecode is saved in a class file by compiler.

+ ## Bytecode

+ the resulting code after the source code has been executed by the compiler.

+ ## Java Virtual Machine (JVM)